Home » How to Play Contract Rummy

 • Marriages include separate King and Queen cards with the same suit.

-When playing contract rummy all players must make at least one set or run during play in order to score points otherwise they won’t count towards your total score at the end of the game.
+When playing contract rummy, all players must make at least one set or run during play to score points; otherwise, they won’t count towards the total score at the end of the game.

-Sets are worth 30 points each while runs can range from 15-30 depending on how many cards it contains.
+Sets are worth 30 points each, while runs can range from 15 to 30 points, depending on the number of cards they contain.
 Marriages also count toward scoring and add 15 points when combined with another melded group of 3 or more cards.

-This means that if you don’t properly discard your deadwood before someone goes out then you could end up losing even more points!
+At the end of the game, all remaining unmelded cards held by players are deducted from their total score rather than adding up as melding groups do.
+This means that if you don’t properly discard your deadwood before someone goes out then you could end up losing even more points.

 Frequently Asked Questions